jayantasamaddar/quick-reference/aws/serverless/lambda/functions/sqsprocessor/README.md

 ## The Workflow

 1. Create the execution role that gives your function permission to access AWS resources
-2. Add the `AWSLambdaSQSQueueExecutionRole` policy to the role
+2. Attach the `AWSLambdaSQSQueueExecutionRole` policy to the role
 3. Create the Function to process the SQS Queue and save it into a file
 4. Create a deployment package from the file
 5. Create Lambda Function